 Then there was the time I flew to Mena, Arkansas where townspeople noticed a stranger frequenting local establishments who looked a lot like Colonel Oliver North — before anyone knew who he was.
 Around that same time, a local sheriff’s deputy told me he observed strange activity at the local landing strip — drugs coming flying in and arms flying out.
 So he did what any decent law enforcement officer would do: he investigated.
 He was hot on the trail of investigating Iran-Contra — before it hit the headlines — when he was poisoned by anthrax.
 When I interviewed him, I had to look up what anthrax was because this took place before 9/11 and many anthrax scares.

 Why We Take Research Seriously

 In other words, I have investigated the CIA and odd clicks on the phone left me with the distinct impression that the CIA investigated me in return.
-So when I say I take research seriously, I’m about as serious as it gets.
-In other words, Glenn and his search strings are worth studying and bookmarking.
+So I know a thing or two about expert research.
+I notice when others do serious work.
+Glenn is one such person.
+His search strings are worth studying and bookmarking.

-Other types of bookmarklets highlight keywords on a page in color; find the domain owner of the website you are viewing (no dialog prompt needed for that); or search by a prompted name/location combination on several directory sites at once.
-Recruiters frequently share bookmarket folders by emailing a compressed .zip file or they use online bookmarklet tools such as Bookmarklet Combiner.
-Glenn explains how bookmarklets are used at in a free recorded webinar he did in late 2013 for SourceCon.
+Other types of bookmarklets highlight keywords on a page in color; find the domain owner of the website you are viewing (no dialog prompt needed for that), or search by a prompted name/location combination on several directory sites at once.
+Recruiters frequently share bookmark folders by emailing a compressed .zip file or they use online bookmarklet tools such as Bookmarklet Combiner.
+Glenn explains how bookmarklets are used in a sourcing summit presentation.